wp-plugins/f1press/readme.txt

 Stable tag: 2.0

+Shows races and qualifications results.
+Information about Formula 1 racers.
 Displays the latest Formula1 news on your blog.
+Next Race Countdown.

 == Description ==